- Ext4 File Recovery in Linux

 It is possible that using Btrfs or OpenZFS will be a superior solution for NAS devices, servers, or any other case where fault tolerance and data integrity are more critical than performance.

 If you are looking to recover deleted files, we recommend one competent software that can help you do that.
 EaseUS Data Recovery Wizard is an excellent file recovery application.
 Additionally, it's an excellent option for individuals to recover data that has been lost or erased.
-Here's the best part: EaseUS disk data recovery software may be used on Linux systems such as MX Linux and Manjaro.
+Here's the best part: EaseUS data recovery application may be used on Linux systems such as MX Linux and Manjaro.

 Linux users may easily restore any deleted files, folders, or directories using the program.
 Using this tool, users may restore deleted files from a Linux machine operating on a Windows PC.
 EaseUS Data Recovery Wizard may use any storage device to retrieve lost or deleted data.
 This includes hard disk drive data and data from SSDs and SD cards.
 RAW file systems that your operating system does not recognize may also be restored.